Example – Change the Limit Values Setting for a Dashboard Filter

 • The values available to select from for Product Container are only limited by the selection you made for the canvas filter City.
 All six of the Product Containers associated with Austin are now available.
 Even though you have Office Supplies selected for Product Category, that selection has no impact on the Product Container filter.

-• It's important to note that in this scenario, while the Product Container filter is limited only by the City filter (because it's in a higher filter location), all three filters still apply to the visualization itself.
+• In this scenario, while the Product Container filter is limited only by the City filter (because it's in a higher filter location), all three filters still apply to the visualization itself.
 This means that if you select Jumbo Box, no data displays in the visualization because that product container isn't used for office supplies in Austin.